Child Life Month Media Opportunities

 To get publicity for community events, send a news release to community calendar editors at newspapers, radio stations, and television stations describing each event with date, time and location.
 Deadlines for these calendars are often 2-3 months before publication, so check on them early.

 Use news releases to announce your Child Life Month events.
 They need to answer the five basic questions: who, what, when, where and why.
-Relate your story or event to the interests of the publication’s readers or the radio or TV station’s audience.
-Emphasize the local nature of what you are offering, but also be sure to note that it is done as part of an international observance of Child Life Month, sponsored by the Child Life Council.
+Relate your story or event to the interests of the publication’s readers, or the radio or TV station’s audience.
+Emphasize the local nature of what you are offering, but also be sure to note that it is part of an international observance of Child Life Month, sponsored by the Association of Child Life Professionals.

 For additional questions, please contact email@example.com.

-Focus the press release on the “story” of a patient while highlighting the work of the child life specialist throughout the story.
-It should address the effects that child life has had on the child, rather than on the profession itself.
-The importance of child life will be revealed through the details of the story.
+Focus the news release on the “story” of a patient, while highlighting the work of the Certified Child Life Specialist® throughout the story.
+It should address the impact that child life has had on the child, rather than on the profession itself.
+The importance of child life will be revealed through the details of the story: